Legal history: Islamic law

 One of the major legal systems developed during the Middle Ages was Islamic law and jurisprudence.
-A number of important legal institutions were developed by Islamic jurists during the classical period of Islamic law and jurisprudence.
-One such institution was the Hawala, an early informal value transfer system, which is mentioned in texts of Islamic jurisprudence as early as the 8th century.
+Some important legal institutions were developed by Islamic jurists during the classical period of Islamic law and jurisprudence.
+One such institution was the Hawala, an early informal value transfer system mentioned in texts of Islamic jurisprudence as early as the 8th century.
 Hawala itself later influenced the development of the Aval in French civil law and the Avallo in Italian law.

 European laws

 Roman Empire

 Roman law was heavily influenced by Greek teachings.
 It forms the bridge to the modern legal world, over the centuries between the rise and decline of the Roman Empire.
-Roman law, in the days of the Roman Republic and Empire, was heavily procedural and there was no professional legal class.
+Roman law, in the days of the Roman Republic and Empire, was heavily procedural, and there was no professional legal class.
 Instead a lay person, iudex, was chosen to adjudicate.
 Precedents were not reported, so any case law that developed was disguised and almost unrecognised.
 Each case was to be decided afresh from the laws of the state, which mirrors the (theoretical) unimportance of judges' decisions for future cases in civil law systems today.
 During the 6th century AD in the Eastern Roman Empire, the Emperor Justinian codified and consolidated the laws that had existed in Rome so that what remained was one twentieth of the mass of legal texts from before.
 This became known as the Corpus Juris Civilis.
 As one legal historian wrote, "Justinian consciously looked back to the golden age of Roman law and aimed to restore it to the peak it had reached three centuries before."